 1. I Came to the Right Place: Sydney

-There is so much to do and see in the areas surrounding Sydney, including the unlimited stunning beaches.
+There are lots of things to do in Sydney, including the unlimited stunning beaches.
 The thing I like best about Australia are the endless 360 degree views of turquoise!
 This is definitely the place for me.

 There is no doubt in my mind that Australia was a brilliant move on my part.
 With each destination that I visit, the views keep getting better and better.
 I often ask myself ‘can it really get any better than this?’
 It does.
 I’m amazed by everything that I see.